Filed under: Toxic Expectations of Filipino culture

-This is one that I particularly hate: the toxic expectation to give and provide just because you can.
+This is one that I particularly hate: the toxic expectations to give and provide just because you can.
 I understand that helping family members is something we should be glad to have the opportunity to provide, but we need to look out for ourselves, too, because not everything can be a handout.

 There’s a payoff with helping others to the frequency that they ask for it: You risk holding out for your own growth.

 Toxic Expectations no. 3: Where are the grandchildren??

-This needs no further explanation, but getting married and having kids is still considered a mandatory life stage in some families.
+Marriage and kids are mandatory in some families.
 I had an aunt complain in last year’s Christmas reunion that there weren’t enough kids running around; she asked why the next generation in our family wasn’t as large as she thought it would be by now.

 But their need to have grandchildren isn’t something we should feel obligated to fulfill.
 Besides, they somehow always only pressure relatives of child-bearing age that aren't their own kids.

 Toxic Expectations no. 4: What do you mean you want your ~own~ life?

 While other countries expect their offspring to leave home by the time they become of legal age, on the other hand, one of the toxic expectation from our Filipino family is hold on to us for dear life until marriage takes us away and roots us elsewhere.
 And even if we’re perfectly fine living with our parents (hey, it’s less expenses!), they still hold it over our heads that we live under their roof—which means following their rules.

 So when are we actually free to be our own person?

 Toxic Expectations no. 5: Passion?
 That makes nothing!

-Chances are, no matter how good you are at your creative craft, your parents and aunts and uncles and grandparents and all of their neighbors advised you to consider a course and/or career that falls under the sciences.
-Their logic is intact; it’s no secret that the doctors and nurses and engineers and lawyers of us probably take home more money—but there’s a world to be explored beyond these routes.
+Chances are, no matter how good you are in your career, your parents, relatives, and even your neighbors advised you to consider a profession that falls under the sciences.
+Their logic is intact; in taking home more money.